KHDS-mod/COVID-19-HiSSE/README.md

 ## Plotting

-To plot the MCMC chain's trace plot and the marginal posterior, use the `run_me_to_plot_MCMC.ksh`.
-The script plots the graphs by simply running a for-loop which evokes `./plotMC.R` with the correct directory name.
-If you want to plot the estimated HiSSE states, you should run `./make_charmap.ksh` first (see the file for more detail).
+To plot the MCMC chain's trace plot and the marginal posterior, use the `plotMC.R` script.
+If you want to plot the estimated HiSSE states, you should run `./make_charmap.ksh` first (see the file's content for more detail).